mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 index=main sourcetype="WinEventLog:Security" EventCode=4625
 ```

-The selected 24-hour window returned zero events.
+The selected 24-hour window returned zero matching events.

-This means no matching failed logon events were present in the current dataset and selected time range.
+This means no matching events were found in the available dataset and time range.
 It does not prove that no failed logons occurred elsewhere in the MRTG environment.

 ![Splunk Failed Logon Review](screenshots/lab-30-14-splunk-failed-logon-review.png)

 ---

-### Step 15 - Reviewed Local Group Change Events
+### Step 15: Review Local Group-Change Events

 Local security group changes were searched using Event IDs `4732` and `4733`.